jlcampana/com.ingka.assignment/README.md

 - Clone this repo
 - Install the dependencies with `npm i`
-- Start the server with `npm start` or use `npm run start-with-logs` to enable logs and check what is happening
+- Start the server with `npm start` or use `npm run dev` to enable logs and check what is happening

 Server doesn't persist the changes so it will reset its content each time you start it.